-The County currently is involved in construction of a new Highway Fleet Maintenance facility that is estimated to cost \$7 million dollars.
+The County completed construction of a new, \$7.5 million Highway Fleet Maintenance facility in 2008.
 The County also has entered into several intergovernmental, fringe-road agreements with the Cities of Champaign, Urbana, and Savoy that have committed anticipated Motor Fuel Tax dollars for years to come.

 Cash management policies and practices.
 The County's investment policy is to minimize risk while maintaining a competitive yield.
-Cash temporarily idle during the year was invested in certificates of deposit, obligations of the U.S. Treasury, Treasury mutual funds, commercial paper, money market funds, and the State Treasurer's investment pool.
-Total investment income increased from \$1,828,812 in FY 2006 to \$1,985,451 in FY 2007.
+Cash temporarily idle during the year was invested in certificates of deposit, money market accounts, repurchase agreements and the State Treasurer's investment pool.
 County government is restricted in its investment options by state law, and will remain in conservative investment portfolios.